zinzy/notes/posts/2024-02-02-defaults-early-2024.md

 ---
 title: "Defaults: early 2024 edition"
+description: Inspired by App Defaults, this is a list of the main tools I frequently use these days.
 section: posts
 share: true
 date: 2024-02-02
 tags:
   - app-defaults
   - software
   - recommendations
   - uses
   - tools
 ---

 Inspired by [App Defaults](https://defaults.rknight.me/), this is a list of the main tools I frequently use these days.